owl77/Misteria/SETUP_ReadMeFirst.txt

 python3.8 path_to_folder/main.py
 -------------------------------------

-Note that ssh may not source .bashrc whenlogging in.
+Note that ssh may not source .bashrc when logging in.
 Make sure you have:

 cat .bash_profile